-Collis, S, Gaff, C, Wake, S & McEwen, A 2018, 'Genetic Counsellors and Private Practice: Professional Turbulence and Common Values', Journal of Genetic Counseling, vol. 27, no. 4, pp. 782-791.View/Download from: UTS OPUS or Publisher's site
+Collis, S, Gaff, C, Wake, S & McEwen, A 2018, 'Genetic Counsellors and Private Practice: Professional Turbulence and Common Values', Journal of Genetic Counseling, vol. 27, no. 4, pp. 782-791.View/Download from: Publisher's site

 © 2017 National Society of Genetic Counselors, Inc. Genetic counsellors face tensions between past and future identities: between established values and goals, and a broadening scope of settings and activities.
 This study examines the advent of genetic counsellors in private practice in Australia and New Zealand from the perspectives of the small numbers working in this sector and those who have only worked in public practice.
 Semi-structured interviews were conducted with 16 genetic counsellors who had experience in private practice, and 14 genetic counsellors without private sector experience.
 Results demonstrated that circumstantial and personal factors can mitigate the challenges experienced and the amount of support desired by those who had established a private practice, and those who were employed by private companies.
 Notably, most participants with private sector experience perceived themselves to be viewed negatively by other genetic counsellors.
 Most participants without private sector experience expressed concern that the challenges they believed genetic counsellors face in private practice may impact service quality, but wished to address such concerns by providing appropriate support.
 Together, our results reinforce that participants in private and public sectors are strong advocates for peer support, multidisciplinary team work, and professional development.
 These core values, and seeking understanding of different circumstances and support needs, will enable genetic counsellors in different sectors to move forward together.
 Our results suggest supports that may be acted upon by members of the profession, professional groups, and training programs, in Australia, New Zealand, and overseas.

-Eastwood, A, Webster, D, Taylor, J, Mckay, R, McEwen, A, Sullivan, J, Pope-Couston, R & Stone, P 2016, 'Antenatal screening for aneuploidy--surveying the current situation and planning for non-invasive prenatal diagnosis in New Zealand.', The New Zealand medical journal, vol. 129, no. 1429, pp. 57-63.
+Eastwood, A, Webster, D, Taylor, J, Mackay, R, McEwen, A, Sullivan, J, Pope-Couston, R & Stone, P 2016, 'Antenatal screening for aneuploidy-surveying the current situation and planning for non-invasive prenatal diagnosis in New Zealand', New Zealand Medical Journal, vol. 129, no. 1429, pp. 57-63.

-To gauge clinical opinion about the current system and possible changes as well as providing a forum for education about Non-Invasive Prenatal Testing (NIPT).A series of workshops for doctors and midwives, supported by the National Screening Unit of the Ministry of Health and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, were held in the main centres of New Zealand.
-Following a brief education session, a structured evaluation of current screening and future possibilities was undertaken by questionnaire.One hundred and eight maternity carers participated in 5 workshops.
+© NZMA.
+AIMS: To gauge clinical opinion about the current system and possible changes as well as providing a forum for education about Non-Invasive Prenatal Testing (NIPT).
+METHODS: A series of workshops for doctors and midwives, supported by the National Screening Unit of the Ministry of Health and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, were held in the main centres of New Zealand.
+Following a brief education session, a structured evaluation of current screening and future possibilities was undertaken by questionnaire.
+RESULTS: One hundred and eight maternity carers participated in 5 workshops.
 Over 40% identified barriers to current screening.
 More than 60% would support NIPT in the first trimester.
-The majority of carers provided their own counselling support for women.The survey has shown general enthusiasm for the introduction of publically funded NIPT into prenatal screening in New Zealand.
+The majority of carers provided their own counselling support for women.
+CONCLUSIONS: The survey has shown general enthusiasm for the introduction of publically funded NIPT into prenatal screening in New Zealand.
 Barriers to utilisation of the current system have been identified and enhancements to screening performance with guidelines around conditions to be screened for would be supported.

-Winter, H & McEwen, A 2012, 'Cowden syndrome: presenting as advanced breast cancer in a young woman with macrocephaly.', Internal medicine journal, vol. 42, no. 10, pp. 1160-1161.View/Download from: Publisher's site
+Winter, H & Mcewen, A 2012, 'Cowden syndrome: Presenting as advanced breast cancer in a young woman with macrocephaly', Internal Medicine Journal, vol. 42, no. 10, pp. 1160-1161.View/Download from: Publisher's site

-Harper, SJ, McEwen, AR & Dennett, ER 2010, 'Immunohistochemical testing for colon cancer --what do New Zealand surgeons know?', The New Zealand medical journal, vol. 123, no. 1325, pp. 35-40.
+Harper, SJ, McEwen, AR & Dennett, ER 2010, 'Immunohistochemical testing for colon cancer - What do New Zealand surgeons know?', New Zealand Medical Journal, vol. 123, no. 1325, pp. 35-40.

-AIM: 8-12% of colorectal cancers are associated with genetic syndromes.
+Aim: 8-12% of colorectal cancers are associated with genetic syndromes.
 The most common of these is Lynch syndrome (also known as Hereditary Non-Polyposis Colorectal Cancer).
 Clinical criteria (Besthesda criteria) exist that can be used to identify colorectal cancer patients who may benefit from immunohistochemical screening of their tumour for Lynch syndrome.
 Treating surgeons need to know these criteria in order to request appropriate testing.
 The aim of this study was to assess the knowledge of New Zealand surgeons about the Bethesda criteria.
-METHODS: We conducted a postal survey of all New Zealand General Surgical Fellows of the Royal Australasian College of Surgeons.
-RESULTS: Of the surgeons returning surveys 88% knew screening using immunohistochemistry was available; 7% would not refer an abnormal result to a genetic service.
+Methods: We conducted a postal survey of all New Zealand General Surgical Fellows of the Royal Australasian College of Surgeons.
+Results: Of the surgeons returning surveys 88% knew screening using immunohistochemistry was available; 7% would not refer an abnormal result to a genetic service.
 Results of the practice based questions showed only 45% of respondents knew that a colorectal cancer diagnosed before the age of 50 was one of the Besthesda criteria.
 The correct response rates for the rest of the survey ranged from 32-96%.
 Questions about Lynch syndrome associated cancers returned fewest correct answers.
 In general, surgeons are poorly informed about cancers associated with Lynch syndrome.
-CONCLUSION: The study demonstrates limited awareness of the Besthesda criteria amongst New Zealand General Surgeons.
-Those treating colorectal cancer should be aware of the classic features of Lynch syndrome and test appropriately.
+Conclusion: The study demonstrates limited awareness of the Besthesda criteria amongst New Zealand General Surgeons.
+Those treating colorectal cancer should be aware of the classic features of Lynch syndrome and test appropriately. ©NZMA.

-Wiltshire, E, Davidzon, G, DiMauro, S, Akman, HO, Sadleir, L, Haas, L, Zuccollo, J, McEwen, A & Thorburn, DR 2008, 'Juvenile Alpers disease.', Archives of neurology, vol. 65, no. 1, pp. 121-124.View/Download from: Publisher's site
+Wiltshire, E, Davidzon, G, DiMauro, S, Akman, HO, Sadleir, L, Haas, L, Zuccollo, J, McEwen, A & Thorburn, DR 2008, 'Juvenile Alpers disease', ARCHIVES OF NEUROLOGY, vol. 65, no. 1, pp. 121-124.View/Download from: Publisher's site